Lightning. Thunder. And fifty shades of grey.

-Lightning.
-Thunder.
-And Fifty Shades of Grey.
-Followed by sunshine, and the strangely vibrant Fifty Shades of Green that are the very stuff of August Welsh landscapes.
-Pretty much every year, but in this year more so as the weather stays in it’s Jet Stream influenced rut.
+Followed by sunshine, and the strangely vibrant fifty shades of green that are the very stuff of August Welsh landscapes.
+Pretty much every year, but in this year more so as the weather stays in its jet stream influenced rut.
 Suffice to say that the last 3 days have produced very fleeting periods of hot sun between torrential downpours (84 mm rain for these 3 days, when the UK average for the 3 summer months of June, July, August is just 227 mm).
-But yesterday in particular the light and heightened colours on the surrounding hills were a stunning compensation for days of frustrated indoor pacing.
+Yesterday in particular, the light and heightened colours on the surrounding hills were a stunning compensation for days of frustrated indoor pacing.

 Even within the garden, greens have excelled this summer.
 But what about flowers to complement this lush background wash?
 Walking around on a grey, but only misty morning, I was surprised by how many white flowers we still have throughout the garden at this time of the year, and how under gloomy conditions they enliven the picture.
 Probably more than the more vibrant oranges, blues and purples which are also in abundance right now.
 And unlike the issue with white petals on early spring shrubs (Camellias and Rhododendrons for example) which die suddenly and ungraciously to a messy brown after the merest hint of frosty breath, most white flowers in late summer seem to avoid this unflattering demise.

-And 2 days ago on August 28th we passed our Welsh Fifteen moment for the first time this year when we had more than 15 butterflies simultaneously feeding on the Buddleia flowers.
+Two days ago on August 28th we passed our Welsh Fifteen Day (W.F.D.) for the first time this year when we had more than 15 butterflies simultaneously feeding on the Buddleia flowers.
 This year Large Whites, Peacocks and Small Tortoiseshells were in the majority, but we did see a single Red Admiral, Wall Brown and Speckled Wood as well.
 (Click here for when it happened last year.)

 Extract from ‘In Translation‘ by Mark Wormald :